-Tripartite agreements are legal agreements or contract between three individuals or parties.
+Tripartite agreements are legal agreements or contracts between three individuals or parties.
 These agreements can be a useful tool when setting up a tripartite employment relationship to grow your international workforce.

 In this article, we explain everything you need to know about tri-partite agreements, including the precise meaning of ‘tripartite agreement’, when your company should consider using one, the risks of not using one and the key terms to include in such an agreement.

 Please note, this article provides general information.
 You must seek professional legal advice to determine whether a tripartite agreement is the right choice for you.

 Consider a regular contract or agreement: One person agrees with someone else, to do something in return for an item of value (called ‘consideration’, in contract law).
 One of the most common forms of agreement is an employment agreement or contract.
 In the normal case, we would expect an employment contract, sometimes called a ‘contract of service’, to be between between two individuals only.
 For example, Mr Justice Clarke, Chief Justice of the Supreme Court of Ireland had this to say about tripartite employment agreements: